muellan/metacache/docs/building.md

 ...
 ```

-MetaCache looks for such annotations by default, so this will automatically work.
+MetaCache looks for such annotations by default, so this does just work.